 - Recent developments have seen Russia take a leading role in offering to finance and build 4800 MWe of nuclear capacity.

 - Application has been made for construction and operating licences for the first plant, at Akkuyu, and these are expected in mid 2014.

 - A Franco-Japanese consortium is to build the second nuclear plant, at Sinop.

-Turkey imports much of its energy, and in 2012 this amounted to more than $60 billion.
+Turkey imports much of its energy, including nearly all of its oil and gas, and in 2012 this amounted to more than $60 billion.
 Improving energy efficiency and energy security are high priorities.

 Plans for nuclear power are a key aspect of the country's aim for economic growth, and it aims to cut back its vulnerable reliance on Russian and Iranian gas for electricity.
 The Ministry of Energy and Natural Resources (ETKB) projects 2020 electricity production as possibly 499 TWh in a high scenario of 8% growth, or 406 TWh with a low one with 6.1% growth.

 Plans are to have 30 GWe of coal-fired capacity by 2023.
 However, much of the country’s coal resources are lignite with low calorific value – less than 12.5 MJ/kg, and a substantial amount (Afsin Ebistan) at less than 5 MJ/kg.

 Several nuclear power projects have been proposed: In 1970 a feasibility study concerned a 300 MWe plant, in 1973 the electricity authority decided to build a 80 MWe demonstration plant but didn’t, then in 1976 the Akkuyu site on the eastern Mediterranean coast near the port of Mersin was licensed for a nuclear plant.
 In 1980 an attempt to build several plants failed for lack of government financial guarantee.